kbengine/kbengine.github.com/docs/programming/serverengineprogramming.md

 		// Mobile(Phone, Pad)
 		CLIENT_TYPE_MOBILE				= 1,

+		// Windows/Linux/Mac Application program
-		// Windows/Linux/Mac Application program(Contains the Python-scripts, entitydefs parsing and check entitydefs-MD5, Native)
-		CLIENT_TYPE_PC					= 2,
+		// Contains the Python-scripts, entitydefs parsing and check entitydefs-MD5, Native CLIENT_TYPE_PC					= 2,

+		// Web，HTML5，Flash
-		// Web，HTML5，Flash(not contain Python-scripts and entitydefs analysis, can be imported protocol from network ) CLIENT_TYPE_BROWSER				= 3,
+		// not contain Python-scripts and entitydefs analysis, can be imported protocol from network CLIENT_TYPE_BROWSER				= 3,

 		// bots(Contains the Python-scripts, entitydefs parsing and check entitydefs-MD5, Native) CLIENT_TYPE_BOTS				= 4,

+		// Mini-Client
-		// Mini-Client(Allowing does not contain Python-scripts and entitydefs analysis, can be imported protocol from network) CLIENT_TYPE_MINI				= 5,
+		// Allowing does not contain Python-scripts and entitydefs analysis, can be imported protocol from network CLIENT_TYPE_MINI				= 5,
 		...
 	};